Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Theory and Methods

 If both assumptions, Assumption I (No Anticipation) and Assumption II (Parallel Trends), are violated, we can identify the resulting joint bias by estimating the DiD parameter $\beta(t)$ for time points in the pre-anticipation period,

 Honest inference with DiD refers to drawing inference about the ATT parameter $\theta_{ATT}(t)$ while explicitly accounting for potential violations of the identifying assumptions.
-One plausible approach is to extrapolate the biases identified in equations \eqref{eq:AnticipationBias}–\eqref{eq:TADTBias} into the post-treatment period ($t \in (0, T_{post}]$); see, for example, \cite{rambachan_roth_2023}.
-In Section \ref{sec:testing}, we demonstrate how these ideas for honest causal inference can be operationalized using event study plots.
+One plausible approach is to extrapolate the biases identified in equations \eqref{eq:AnticipationBias}–\eqref{eq:TADTBias} into post-treatment period ($t \in [0, T_{post}]$).
+In Section \ref{sec:testing}, we clarify how we operationalize this approach for honest inference using event study plots.